 Think of it like this: If a lightbulb burns out, you don’t need a predictive algorithm to tell you when to change it.
 You just replace it when it dies.
 But if your factory’s production line grinds to a halt due to an unmonitored failure?
 That’s a whole other story.

-Can Proactive and Reactive Maintenance Work Together?
+Can You Combine Proactive and Reactive Maintenance Strategies?

 Short answer: Yes!
 In fact, a hybrid approach is often the smartest move.